Jainti Dass Saggar

 Jainti Dass Saggar (6 September 1898 – 14 November 1954) was an Indian-born doctor in Dundee, Scotland, who in 1936 became the first non-white local authority councillor in Scotland.
 He served 18 years as a Labour Party councillor and was one of Dundee's longest-serving council members.

 Early life and family

 Jainti Saggar was born on 6 September 1898 in the village of Deharru in Ludhiana district, Punjab, British India.
 He was the second son and the fourth of six children of Hindu parents, Ram Saran Dass Saggar (1870–1943), a merchant, and his wife, Sardhi Devi Uppal.
+Saggar studied at Ram Parshad Sood and Lahore Medical College.

-Saggar married Jane Quinn, the daughter of a bailie and town councillor of Dundee.
+In 1931, Saggar married Jean (also referred to as Jane) Quinn, the daughter of a bailie and town councillor of Dundee.
+They had daughters Sheila and Kamala.

 Medicine

+In 1919, Saggar moved to the United Kingdom to study medicine at University College, Dundee (which at the time was part of the University of St Andrews), where he also played hockey.
+He graduated MB ChB 1923 and completed postgraduate diplomas in ophthalmology, public health, and surgery.

+Saggar was the only Indian doctor in Dundee in the 1920s.
+He was active in campaigning for improved public health and played a key role in modernising Maryfield Hospital with new equipment.
+He was on the Eastern Regional Hospital Board and the board of Dundee general hospitals.

+Saggar sought to improve health and welfare more broadly by campaigning for provision of school meals, cheap bus fares for the elderly, opening a psychiatric clinic, and arguing for the provision of communal canteens to support poor members of the community.

-In 1919, Saggar moved to the United Kingdom to study medicine at the University of St Andrews and completed postgraduate diplomas in ophthalmology, public health, and surgery.
-He served as chairman of the public libraries committee and was a member of the committee of the local branch of the Nursery Schools Association of Great Britain.
-He was the only Indian doctor in Dundee in the 1920s.
+Saggar served as chairman of the public libraries committee and was a member of the committee of the local branch of the Nursery Schools Association of Great Britain.